RachidaSK/EmployeeDirectory/README.md

 # EmployeeDirectory

+## Overview

-Employee Directory is a 100% responsive website that allows client to :
+Employee Directory is a 100% responsive single page application that allows client to :

 * Add  new employee